-The deal between the peace negotiators from the Government of Indonesia (GoI) and the Free Aceh Movement (GAM) on the change in the status of Aceh within the Unitary State of the Republic of Indonesia, from special autonomy to self-government was the key to the success of the peace agreement signed by both parties seventeen years ago.
+The deal between the peace negotiators from the government of Indonesia (GoL) and the Free Aceh Movement (GAM) on the change in the status of Aceh within the Unitary State of the Republic of Indonesia, from special autonomy to self-government was the key to the success of the peace agreement signed by both parties seventeen years ago.
 It is also one reason the peace agreement is lasting to this day as GAM has succeeded in controlling the Aceh government through local parties since the beginning of the peace agreement implementation.
 However, the self-government envisioned by GAM "Aceh would be like the self-government of other states in Europe and Asia" has not yet been realized for Aceh.
 The reasons lay in the negotiation process and the realization of the peace agreement interrelated.
 When negotiations took place; GAM was in a weak and unbalanced position.
-As a result, the concept of self-government was not explicitly stated in the agreement and GoI negotiators used it more to persuade GAM.
+As a result, the concept of self-government was not explicitly stated in the agreement and GoI regotiators used it more to persuade GAM.
 In reality, the formalization of the peace agreement into the GoI law for Aceh (LoGA) reduced the substance of self-government.
 This fact, among the reasons, was the parties and political elites that control the Indonesian parliament rejected it, and the involvement of many interested parties in drafting a new law for Aceh eroded the substance of self-government.
-At the same time, the military power of GAM was also incapacitated by the destruction of weapons.
-In addition, there were no sanctions given to violators of the agreement.

-Based on the results and discussion, this study suggests that the principles of a peace deal need to be extended to the operational provisions of the peace agreement, such as special laws and other regulatory provisions.
+At the same time, the military power of based on the results and discussion, this study suggests that the principles of a peace deal need to be extended to the operational provisions of the peace agreement, such as special laws and other regulatory provisions.
 For this purpose, the role of the international mediator in the peace process must include being directly involved in the drafting of the law for the implementation of the agreement.
 This is in line with Fujikawa (2021), those international actors are encouraged to support the agreement implemention, and also to guarantee the power-sharing arrangement in the long term.
 By doing so, that the conflicting parties do not need another institution as "a joint complaint commission" to oversee this process.